ldeck/nix-middy/README.md

 # nix-middy
-Scripts to generate nix home-manager optional derivations from homebrew casks
+Scripts to generate nix home-manager optional module derivations from homebrew casks and the like.